-This course focuses on chairside assisting with dental specialty procedures.
-Topics include prosthodontic procedures (fixed and removable); orthodontics; pediatric dentistry; periodontic procedures; oral and maxillofacial surgery procedures; endodontics procedures; management of dental office emergencies; medically compromised patients and expanded functions approved by law for performance by dental assistants in the state of Georgia.
-Student will pass a comprehensive examination and successfully perform all required clinical skills to receive EFDA certification.
+Focuses on chairside assisting with dental specialty procedures.
+Topics include: prosthodontic procedures (fixed and removable); orthodontics; pediatric dentistry; periodontic procedures; oral and maxillofacial surgery procedures; endodontic procedures and expanded duties approved by law for performance by dental assistants in the state of Georgia.
+Students will pass a comprehensive examination and successfully perform all required clinical skills to receive EDDA certification.